StyraInc/regal/README.md

 - [Custom Rules](/docs/custom-rules) describes how to develop your own rules
 - [Development](/docs/development) for info about how to hack on Regal itself
 - [Rego Style Guide](/docs/rego-style-guide) contains notes on implementing the [Rego Style Guide](https://github.com/StyraInc/rego-style-guide) rules

+## Status

+Regal is currently in beta.
+End-users should not expect any drastic changes, but any API may change without notice.

+## Roadmap

+- [ ] More rules!
+- [ ] Add `custom` category for built-in "custom", or customizable rules, to enforce things like naming conventions
+- [ ] Simplify custom rules authoring by providing command for scaffolding
+- [ ] Improvements to assist writing rules that can't be enforced using the AST alone
+- [ ] Make more rules consider nesting
+- [ ] GitHub Action
+- [ ] VS Code extension

 ## Community